9 Highly Effective Reading Comprehension Strategies

 Cultivate Meaningful Conversations with Think-Pair-Share

-The Think-Pair-Share strategy is designed to give students time and structure to formulate and share ideas.
-It promotes participation by encouraging thoughtful response.
-This strategy, if done correctly, can be extremely effective in building higher-order critical thinking skills.
+The Think-Pair-Share strategy that gives students time and structure to formulate and share ideas.
+It promotes participation by encouraging thoughtful responses.
+If done correctly, this strategy can effectively build higher-order critical thinking skills.
 Before implementing Think-Pair-Share with your students, describe the strategy and provide guidelines for discussion.
-Explain to students that they will think critically about a topic, discuss the topic or question with a partner, and share ideas with the rest of the class.
+Explain to students that they will think critically about a text-based question, discuss it with a partner, and share ideas with the rest of the class.
 Formulating questions from the text that foster higher-order thinking is important for the strategy to be successful.
 After posing the question(s), monitor and support students as they work through each step of the process.

 Develop Concise Summary Writing with GIST

 GIST (Generating Interactions between Schemata and Text) is a strategy for establishing comprehension of a text.
-It encourages students to write concise meaningful summaries, and it works well with all levels of readers.
-Teaching students summarizing techniques will help them learn to effectively synthesize information.
-The goal of a GIST summary is for students to be able to convey the “GIST” of what they read without the extraneous details.
-Using GIST, students develop the necessary skills to independently identify the main ideas and key details in a text.
+It encourages students to write concise, meaningful summaries, and it works well with all levels of readers.
+Teaching students summarizing techniques will help them learn to synthesize information effectively .
+The goal of a GIST summary is for students to convey the “GIST” of what they read without the extraneous details.
+Using GIST, students develop the necessary skills to identify the text’s main ideas and key details.
 Begin the GIST strategy by having students read a short piece of text.
 After reading, instruct students to answer who, what, when, where, why, and how questions based on the text selection.
 Next, have students condense their answers into a one-sentence summary.
 It is important to support students in writing GIST summaries until they can do them independently.

 The goal in implementing reading comprehension strategies is for students to transfer those skills and apply them when reading independently.
 Focusing on a small group of strategies throughout the school year will give students a chance to really hone their skills.